mihalidis/vue-login/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

-# this project belongs to Gökhan Kandemir Vue Udemy Course
+this project created from this [udemy course](https://www.udemy.com/course/sifirdan-ileri-seviye-vuejs-2-vuex-vue-router-egitim-seti/).